Triloch06/EcoAudit/README.md

 - **Reverse geocoding** — Show human-readable addresses instead of raw coordinates.
 An API like Nominatim could convert lat/lon to "Kodambakkam, Chennai" in the waste table and exports.
 - **Heatmap** — Overlay waste density on a full map using Leaflet's heatmap plugin.
 Would give a better visual than a single "highest area" pin.
-- **Image upload** — Let users attach photos of waste.
-Would need Supabase Storage or S3 and a separate upload endpoint with file validation.
 - **Offline support** — Service workers could cache the submission form and queue entries for when connectivity resumes.
 Useful for fieldwork in low-signal areas.
 - **Time-series analytics** — "How has plastic waste changed week over week?"
 Needs `GROUP BY date_trunc('week', created_at)` and a line chart.
 - **Better admin dashboard** — Currently admins just see all data.
 A dedicated admin view with user management, bulk delete, and flagging would be more useful.